mmistroni/OpenBB_Experiments/pyth2/README.md

 #### Steps to get there

 1. Create an anaconda env
-2. Use this env to get openbb from git
+2. Use this env to get openbb from git    git clone https://github.com/OpenBB-finance/OpenBBTerminal.git
 3. Build openbb following instructions here https://docs.openbb.co/platform/installation#source
 4. Test the build
         from openbb import obb